You can have unpaid breaks automatically deducted from timesheets if your employees don’t punch in or punch out for breaks on their own.

 - Update any short shifts you used previously to simulate the auto-deduct function.
 You must enter the amount for the break in the Unpaid Break field of a shift.

 For example, if you created two four hour shifts with a half hour break in between the two shifts, the break will not be auto-deducted.

-- You must have account holder or manager (with “Can Manage Payroll” enabled) access privileges to enable the auto-deduct function.
+- You must have account holder or manager (with “Can Manage Timesheets and Pay Periods” enabled) access privileges to enable the auto-deduct function.

 - Your account’s plan must include paid Attendance.

 - Shifts must be at least 4 hours in length for the auto-deduct function to work.